 Recognised by UNESCO as a World Heritage Site, the jagged Simien massif and its deep precipices rival the Grand Canyon for beauty.
 The landscape is phenomenal and the best way to explore is on a guided trek, sleeping under canvas in one of the park’s basic campsites.

 Over 40% of Tasmania is protected within national parks and reserves.
 On an island the size of Switzerland, that means numerous wild and remote regions littered with beautifully sited campgrounds.
-Whether you're travelling with a tent or a camper van, popular spots include the highlands of Cradle Mountain-Lake St Clair National Park Dropdown content and the spectacular coastline of Tasman Peninsula.
+Whether you're travelling with a tent or a camper van, popular spots include the highlands of Cradle Mountain-Lake St Clair National Park and the spectacular coastline of Tasman Peninsula.

-This sparsely populated, high-altitude region in Jammu and Kashmir Dropdown content conjures pictures of gompas nestling in the mountainside and colourful prayer flags fluttering in the wind.
+This sparsely populated, high-altitude region in Jammu and Kashmir conjures pictures of gompas nestling in the mountainside and colourful prayer flags fluttering in the wind.
 Once the mountain passes open in the spring, camps of pre-erected tents pop up, though hardier souls still carry in their own.